tools200ms/AlphaWrap/README.md

 ```bash
 alpha-wrap init
 ```
 AlphaWrap uses `/var/lib/alphawrap` for storage, ensure that you have enough free space under this location.
-Containers might take about 10 GB, the rule of thumb is to have at least half of the disk space to be free (and trimmed if it's SSD).
-Make sure you are well below half of the available storage capacity.
+Containers might take a several GB of space, make sure you have good "space margin".

 ### Running ARM Linux Image

 `AlphaWrap` supports emulation of the following devices:
 - `raspi3b` - emulated ARMv8 four core CPU, uses emulated USB 2.0, thus networking and storage access is kinda slowish.
-- `raspi0` - Under tests
+- `raspi0` - under tests

-Desired device is chosen with `--device` flag.
+Device is chosen with `--device` flag.

 VM requires kernel and eventually initramfs in order to boot a system.
-These parameters can be provided as `--imgboot` (`-i`) argument. `--imgboot` works in two 'modes':
+These parameters can be set with `--imgboot` (`-i`) argument:

+> --imgboot yes|y [kelner image path] [optional initramfs image path]
+>
+> --imgboot no|n [kelner host path] [optional initramfs host path]

-- `y` or `yes`, to search for a kernel and eventually initramfs within image file. `AlphaWrap` will examine image and attempt to find a boot partition, kernel and initramfs is loaded from an image.
+`--imgboot yes` - search for a kernel and eventually initramfs within image file. `AlphaWrap` will examine image and do attempt to find a boot partition, kernel and initramfs.

-- `n` or `no`, kernel and an optionally initramfs must be located on host.
+`--imgboot no` - kernel and an optionally initramfs must be located on a host.

 Below are the instructions on how to run popular Raspberry Pi Linuxes.

-#### Raspberry Pi OS
+#### Running: Raspberry Pi OS
 [Download Raspberry Pi OS (preferably 64-bit and Lite version - who needs Desktop?)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit), once done and saved run emulation:

 ```bash